 Roman Polak Contract Information:

-Signed a one-year contract with the Maple Leafs in July 2016.
+Signed a professional tryout agreement with the Maple Leafs in September of 2017.

 To instantly reveal our fantasy analysis of every player – including Roman Polak – simply subscribe now.

 |2017-18 Proj||31||NHL||78||Subscribe now to see our 2017-18 projections for Roman Polak|

 Age is determined on October 1st of each season.No Yes

 Roman Polak: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 Polak isnít much of an offensive contributor, nor are his advanced stats attractive.
 But the guy is tough and he pushes his mates to take responsibility for their poor play.
 Remember when he called out his teammates for not playing solid defensive hockey back in January?
 He said the Leafs didnít play well ďbecause itís hard workĒ and the team didnít like to do that.
 Harsh, but true.
 The average-skating defender leads on and off the ice, and will toil on the teamís second pairing.
 Heíll deliver hits, but nothing more for fantasy.
 Even that's contingent on him staying healthy -- after sitting out 10 games as a Blue the prior season, he missed 26 in his first campaign with the Leafs.

 Polak is tough, we'll give him that.
 He can drop his gloves - see YouTube for evidence of that - lay hits and block shots, but he won't deliver much fantasy goodness for your squad.
 Odds are good he will spend the season as the defensive-minded partner of a more offensive-minded puck-moving defenseman like Franson, Gardiner or Reilly.
 Let a Leaf fan tie this anchor on their squad.